What knowledge and skills? How does it work?

 Saku, Jabeen and Talha updated training skills in August 2019, Loraine, Iram and Espoir attended the August training and are beginning their trainee hours at the drop in's.

 Orit, Gulla & Muna are interpreters who support advocates.
-Rakinder and Gaja are also university students who help advocates edit English emails and letters as needed.
+Gaja is a university students who helps advocates research, edit English emails and letters as needed.

 Sarah M supervises advocates making sure they are supported, and are focusing on themselves and their own development.